 Computing is an ever evolving subject area that aims to provide our young people with skills for the digital world.
-Across key stages students will engage in both the design and use of computer programs to acquire a broad and balanced skill set.
+Across Key Stage 3 students will engage in both the design and use of computer programs to acquire a broad and balanced skill set.
 Following studies at Key Stage 3 and 4, students can access a wide range of related progression opportunities in further education.

 Key Stage 3

-- Lunchtime access to ICT suites is available for students to work on projects such as Kodu game design.
+Lunchtime access to ICT suites is available for students.

 The department runs after school coursework support twice weekly to support Key Stagev4 students with coursework